LorryAfriyie/intro-section-with-dropdown-navigation/README.md

 ### What I learned

-Utilising image source set to be able to change an image through the image tag based on the width viewport of a screen
+Utilising image source set to be able to change an image through the image tag based on the width viewport of a screen.

 ```html
 <img